-Right now, Twitter users are asking their friends and followers to share their own or their favorite Black-owned businesses.
-While sifting through social media responses is one way to find spots to support, there are a lot of tweets containing the phrase "Black-owned businesses."
+Over the summer, Twitter users began asking their friends and followers to share their own or their favorite Black-owned businesses.
+While sifting through social media responses is one way to find spots to support, there were a lot of tweets containing the phrase "Black-owned businesses."
 So if you're looking to find a Black-owned business quickly — perhaps in time for take-out dinner tonight — there are also many useful resources online and in the app store that can help.

 Ahead are top-ranking websites and apps that allow you to locate and patronize Black-owned businesses in your area.
 Download these apps and visit these websites to find restaurants, stores, and a variety of different establishments all founded by Black entrepreneurs.